Free AI Tools for Excel to Help You Save Time

 Once Kimi generates the spreadsheet, take a preview of it in its interface.
 Review formulas, pivot tables, and charts, and download the final file.
 Each output is completely editable, which means you are able to change or add data post-exportation.

-Preview & export
+Preview & export - best excel ai tools

 2. ChatGPT Excel plugin